 …And if you happen to be in a position to see Janet’s face, you see the flicker of a satisfied smile on her face at this confession of Mother’s helplessness.

-Perhaps as a child you had an experience in which interesting adult talk suddenly stopped, and the bewildering comment was made—“Little pitchers have big ears.”
-If you do have such a memory, you will also recall your sudden sense of guilt, although you had done nothing to feel guilty about.
-You didn’t know what the silly words, “Little pitchers have big ears,” meant.
+Perhaps as a child, you had an experience in which interesting adult talk suddenly stopped, and the bewildering comment was made—”Little pitchers have big ears.”
+If you do have such a memory, you’ll also recall your sudden sense of guilt, although you had done nothing to feel guilty about.
+You didn’t know what the silly words “Little pitchers have big ears” meant.
 But it was something that had to do with you, and disagreeably at that.

-One of the great needs of the child, and one which does not diminish greatly with age, is the need to feel that not only is he accepted by the important people in his world—and all grownups are important in a child’s world—but also that he is respected.
-A child doesn’t have the words to label the relationship that accords him respect for what he is and what he tries to do.
+One of the significant needs of the child, and one which does not diminish significantly with age, is the need to feel that not only is he accepted by the important people in his world—and all grownups are essential in a child’s world—but also that he is respected.
+A child doesn’t have the words to label the relationship that accords him with respect for what he is and what he tries to do.
 But he has the feeling.
-And when this feeling is violated, as it must be when he must stand by and know that he is the subject of secretive conversation (or of conversation that is not at all secretive but that is disregarding his presence), he loses a little of his faith in the grown-up world.”
+And when this feeling is violated, as it must be when he must stand by and know that he is the subject of secretive conversation (or of conversation that is not at all secretive but that is disregarding his presence), he loses a little of his faith in the grownup world.”

 Please Note

-If parents wish to talk about problems their child is having with another child in the class, the problem should be discussed in general terms or in reference to their own child’s behavior (and not the other child’s behavior or supposed “problem”).
+Suppose parents wish to talk about problems their child is having with another child in the class.
+In that case, the issue should be discussed in general terms or about their own child’s behavior (and not the other child’s behavior or supposed “problem”).
 For example, if a parent claims another child is hitting their child frequently, the teacher and parent may wish to discuss strategies their child is using (and the teacher is using) in those situations.
-The teacher may draw on knowledge of the other child; however, it is inappropriate to discuss another child’s behavior or development with anyone other than her own family members.
-If a parent remains concerned about the behavior of a child other than his own, the teacher may suggest a conference with the director and the parents of the other child.
+The teacher may draw on knowledge of the other child; however, discussing another child’s behavior or development with anyone other than her family members is inappropriate.
+If a parent remains concerned about the behavior of a child other than their own, the teacher may suggest a conference with the director and the parents of the other child.

-Written by Katherine Reeves, professor of Child Development and Family Relationships at Cornell University first printed in “Growing,” volume 14, number 2, January-March 1962, pp. 16-18.
+This article was written by Katherine Reeves, professor of Child Development and Family Relationships at Cornell University, first printed in “Growing,” volume 14, number 2, January-March 1962, pp. 16-18.